Anglian Water customers could face £91 annual bill increase

 From 2025, billpayers across England will begin to reimburse a shareholder investment of £10 billion in the nation’s sewerage works.

-Anglian Water customers could face an increase on their bills of £91 a year to help pay for investment in sewerage infrastructure, the company has said.
+Anglian Water customers could face an increase on their bills of £91 a year – including £12 to help pay for investment in sewerage infrastructure – the company has said.

 Water companies in England have announced a £10 billion plan to reduce the number of sewage discharges into rivers and seas, while apologising for the pollution.